ndd21/PHYS281/docs/gravity.md

 more familiar format, followed by the X, Y, and Z positions, and then the VX, VY, VZ velocity components.

-You will need to do this for each object that you want in your simulation.
+You will need to do this for each particle that you want in your simulation.

 If referencing the JPL Horizons webpage in your report you can use the following citation:

-> Giorgini, J. D., Yeomans, D. K., Chamberlin, A. B., Chodas, P. W., Jacobson, R. A., Keesey, M. S., Lieske, J. H., Ostro, S. J., Standish, E. M., Wimberly, R. N., "JPL's On-Line Solar System Data Service", Bulletin of the American Astronomical Society, Vol 28, p.
+> Giorgini, J. D., Yeomans, D. K., Chamberlin, A. B., Chodas, P. W., Jacobson, R. A., Keesey, M. S., Lieske, J. H., Ostro, S. J., Standish,
+E. M., Wimberly, R. N., "JPL's On-Line Solar System Data Service", Bulletin of the American Astronomical Society, Vol 28, p.
 1099, 1997.

 or BibTeX entry: